Diegocuadros1/Social_media_video_bot/README.md

 Can only operate 10,000 characters per month with the free versino

-pick your text to speech person as anyone in elevenlabs
+pick your text to speech person as anyone in elevenlabs, then grab the persons ID and paste it on the top of the desired name in the tts.py file.
+Example below: english = "<Paste_Your_ID_Here>"

 run the code and install the required packages in requirements.txt